-Moving on to the remaining regimes, we find that they are all less progressive than NAT, as the lines are less steep than that of NAT (See Figure 7).
+Moving on to the remaining regimes, we find that they are all less progressive than NAT, as the lines are less steep than that of NAT (See Fig. 7).
 Table 5 shows that NAT has the largest negative impact on capital/resource income (which leads to the gap between the government transfer income and capital/resource income) and the largest gap between the impact on capital/resource income and labour income.
 Thus, the negative impact on high-income households is larger.
 This is because the ets-sector (especially crude oil and natural gas extraction and electricity generation) are more capital/resource-intensive, and in NAT, the carbon price in the ets-sector is significantly higher than in the remaining scenarios.
 On the expenditure side, as the ets carbon price is lower in other scenarios than in NAT, the price increase of refined oil products is smaller, and thus the regressive incidence becomes weaker than in NAT.
 Nevertheless, the difference in the income-side heterogeneity impact dominates.

 Lastly, one important assumption here is that we return the carbon revenue (net of the change in other taxes) to the households in proportion to their benchmark income.
 This way of recycling the extra tax revenue is not meant to be consistent with the current policy context.
-Instead, this way minimises the distortion on the distributional impact of the carbon pricing itself.
-For example, if we use the extra tax revenue in a way that is beneficial for low-income households (such as flat-rate lump-sum return per capita), the distributional impact becomes much more progressive.
-However, the important point in this analysis is that even without such a flat-rate carbon rebate, carbon pricing policies are already progressive because of the income-source pattern.
+The intention is to simulate the isolated impact of the carbon pricing.
+The important point is to explore the progressivity of the carbon pricing policies, in itself, caused by the income-source pattern.
+Another recycling alternative, a flat-rate lump-sum return per capita, would introduce additional distortions.
+This case is presented in the sensitivity analysis.